 And the world is a sadder place because of it.

 Those thoughts echoed in my mind as I headed off to meet with my friends.
 The warm breeze blew across my face in the car while the letter lingered on my mind.
 When I arrived the three of us found our chairs at the round kitchen table where we usually sat.
 Although the room was spacious, the seating arrangement was intimate.
 As we began to open up our Bibles to the book of Matthew, I decided to use the idea of the letter that had been floating around in my head all afternoon.

-“The letter we are opening from Matthew,” I explained, “was intended to tell us how much we were loved.”
+“The letter we are opening from Matthew,” I explained, “was intended to tell us how much we are loved.”
 Since Matthew (and Mark, Luke, John, Paul and the lot of them for that matter) couldn’t tell us face to face, they wrote letters to people they loved to tell them exactly that – that they were loved.
-Not just by them but by Jesus.
-Ultimately writing that message cost most of them their lives.
+Not just by them, but by Jesus.
+Ultimately, writing that message cost most of them their lives.
 But the message in the letters was worth it – because love always is.

 As the words finished rolling off my tongue, I looked at the gentleman sitting with me at the table.
 He had an odd sort of look on his face, appearing to be a combination of surprise and sadness with a hint of reflection.
 Not quite knowing what to say, I asked, “What’s wrong?”

 As his eyes met mine, he said, “I don’t think you know this, but I had a daughter who died.
 One Valentine’s Day she placed a letter on my desk before she went out for the evening.
 She never came home.
 That letter remained on my desk for such a long time.
 I couldn’t open it.”